Labrador Retriever Temperament, Energy Level, and Lifestyle Fit

 Despite their playful toughness, Labradors are emotionally tuned in.
 Harsh corrections or neglect can lead to anxiety or unwanted behaviors.

-Forever Puppy Energy
+Extended Puppy Energy

 Many Labradors maintain a youthful mindset well into adulthood.
 This means playful enthusiasm—but also a longer period of high energy and impulsiveness.